 All that’s left after that is fitting the different parts together!
 Here’s mine:

-You might be asking, “But Mark, what’s that white tape on it?”
+You might be asking, “But Mark, what’s that white tape on the end of the base?”

 Well! glad you asked.

 Lucky for me the local sporting store was closing down, so that tape is Hockey Tape!
 I got a bunch for less than CAD $5.

 The T’s on the feet were making the bar rock back and forth, so I bought end caps, which made them more stable.

 Although I didn’t like the idea of adding more weight to it or that metal on a wood flooring doesn’t normally do well…for the floor.
 So I wrapped the bottom legs to get some grip and stability.
 This has helped the stability tremendously!

 After a few uses, the tape kind of flattens out and becomes a perfect landing for the bar.
 I’m sure any kind of grip tape would work just the same.

 If you feel like spending a bit more, you can add floor flanges for the base and use non-slip material underneath, but you need to buy another set of 90’s for